open-telemetry/opentelemetry.io/content/en/docs/getting-started/_index.md

 >
 > My goal is to get telemetry out of them without touching their code.
 >
-> I want to collect logs, metrics and traces from hundreds of services and.
+> I want to collect traces, metrics, and logs from several services and
 > send them off to my observability backend easily

 OpenTelemetry can help you with that!
 To get you started, learn ...